Frankfurt-Hohenheim Leitfaden: Initial thesis

 The 1995 report of the Club of Rome states that the limits to growth have already been exceeded.
 Economic leaders have come to the conclusion that economic growth no longer serves to increase people's prosperity, but has rather become an end in itself, serving to increase monetary wealth.
 Therefore, social forces should be mobilized to create cultural pressure that enables the social market economy to mediate between liberalism and socialism, between competition and solidarity, and between economy and ecology.
 In order to achieve changes in the global economic system, money flows must be directed into channels that lead to small-scale changes in the normal range and that provide for innovations that could bring the destructive potentials associated with our economic system under control, and provide impulses for the development of a socially, naturally and culturally compatible mode of production and economy.

-Up to now, the evaluation of financial investments or companies has been based on creditworthiness, profitability, transaction costs, maturity and tax aspects.
+Up to then, the evaluation of financial investments or companies had been based on creditworthiness, profitability, transaction costs, maturity and tax aspects.
 Against the background of cultural pressures and social movements, money should also be invested with ethical considerations in mind.
-More and more people are apparently starting from the premise that ethically based investments can be an instrument for ensuring economic changes that produce ecologically and socially compatible technological developments.
+More and more people were apparently starting from the premise that ethically based investments can be an instrument for ensuring economic changes that produce ecologically and socially compatible technological developments.